 I have innovated and co-designed a variety of projects with multidisciplinary teams of creatives, engineers, and scientists, in academic, commercial research, and corporate environments.
 Designing physical, digital multisensory solutions, and artifacts with a focus on user interaction and engagement.

-- Storytelling devices using haptic and heat-sensitive nanomaterials.
+- Storytelling devices using haptic and heat-sensitive materials.

 - Playful exhibition tools for cultural spaces with wearable technologies.